 We’ll also learn about why style is often the result of design for designers and not a starting point, as it might be for decorators.

-How to Distinguish Between Interior Design Style and “Styles”
+How to Distinguish Between the Style of an Interior and Interior Design “Styles”

-If you’re not sure what this means, keep reading!
+If you’re still not sure what this means, don’t worry.
+Keep reading!

 The Difference Between Decorating and Designing Interiors